-Today, Wentzville has a population of about 38,000.
+Today, Wentzville has a population of more than 40,000.
 The City boasts excellent schools, both public and private, many churches and clubs.
 Although, Wentzville is less than an hour away from downtown St. Louis, it is still a quiet, pleasant, peaceful community, rich in history and identity.